f-mousecop/MerchTools/README.md

 # ⚒️ Merch Tools
-## A inventory & shelf audit assistant for field merchandisers and vendors - Android app
+## An inventory & shelf audit assistant for field merchandisers and vendors - Android app

 ---